juztamau5/retro3/support/doc/translation.md

 Please do not edit translation files directly from Git, you have to use Weblate!

 If you don't see your locale in the platform you can add it directly in the Weblate interface.
-Then, if you think there are enough translated strings, please [create an issue](https://github.com/Chocobozzz/PeerTube/issues) so we add the new locale in PeerTube!
+Then, if you think there are enough translated strings, please [create an issue](https://github.com/juztamau5/retro3/issues) so we add the new locale in retro3!

 ## How to